 ” Krishna who is known as Govinda is the Supreme Godhead.
 He has an eternal blissful spiritual body.
 He is the origin of all.
 He has no other origin and He is the prime cause of all causes.”
 (Brahma Samhita 1)

 Srila Bhaktisiddhanta Saraswati a great devotee and spiritual master write in purport to this verse-Krishna is the exalted Supreme entity having His eternal name, eternal form, eternal attribution and eternal pastimes.
 The very name “Krishna” implies His love-attracting designation, expressing by His eternal nomenclature the acme of entity.
-His eternal beautiful heavenly blue-tinged body glowing with the intensity of ever-existing knowledge has a nude in both His hands.
+His eternal beautiful heavenly blue-tinged body glowing with the intensity of ever-existing knowledge has a flute in His hands.
 As His inconceivable spiritual energy is all-extending, still He maintains His all-charming medium size by His qualifying spiritual instrumentals.
 His all-accommodating supreme subjectivity is nicely manifested in His eternal form.
 The concentrated all time presence, uncovered knowledge and inebriating felicity have their beauty in Him.
 The mundane manifestive portion of His own Self is known as all-pervading Paramatma, Isvara (Superior Lord) or Vishnu (All-fostering).
 Hence it is evident that Krishna is sole Supreme Godhead.
 His unrivaled or unique spiritual body of super excellent charm is eternally unveiled with innumerable spiritual instrumentals (senses) and unreckonable attributes keeping their signifying location properly, adjusting at the same time by His inconceivable conciliative powers.
 This beautiful spiritual figure is identical with Krishna and the spiritual entity of Krishna is identical with His own figure.

 ” I worship Govinda, the primeval Lord, who is adept in playing on His flute, with blooming eyes like lotus petals with head decked with peacock’s feather, with the figure of beauty tinged with the hue of blue clouds, and His unique loveliness charming millions of Cupids. “(BS 30)